A guide to Antigua Restaurants for every taste and budget

 If you are traveling to Antigua, this guide to the best restaurants in Antigua Guatemala will be extremely helpful.
 It includes my favorite places and what my local friends have recommended.

 In fact, if you are spending a few days in beautiful Antigua Guatemala, you will be literally overwhelmed by the countless eateries and cafes around town.

 It’s really difficult to choose as they are all very appealing to taste and eyes, with their local and international menus and charming ambiance.

 That’s why this post will help you eat your way around Antigua :).

-Antigua Guatemala will still your heart.
+Antigua Guatemala will still be your heart.
 It’s a fact.
-The former capital city of Guatemala is the most popular and sought-after destination in the country and the perfect place to use as a base for your hikes to the soring vulcanos surrounding the city but also to chill and enjoy the culture scene.
+The former capital city of Guatemala is the most popular and sought-after destination in the country and the perfect place to use as a base for your hikes to the soring vulcanos surrounding the city but also to chill and enjoy the cultural scene.

 In Antigua, there is a lot to appreciate, starting from the colorful market, the cobblestone roads, the colorful homes with their flowery bow windows, and the old crumbling churches.

 But if there is one good thing that the European colonizers brought, is the marvelous architecture and the baroque style, creating spectacular palaces with charming courtyards and incredibly beautiful churches, or what remains of them.

 Make sure you visit them among all the other amazing things to do in Antigua.
 And since you’ve got to eat while you are here, I thought I would share some of the great restaurants in Antigua, some of which can be considered the best restaurants in Guatemala overall.